imbolc/japronto-extra/README.md

 Japronto Extra
 ==============
-A bit of sugar for the fastest python framework: `pip install orjson japronto-extra`
+A bit of sugar for the [fastest python framework][japronto]

+    pip install orjson japronto-extra

+Api
+---

 ```python
 @route("/")